oderwat/hubic2swiftgate/README.md

 Grab it here: http://www.cloudberrylab.com/free-openstack-storage-explorer.aspx

-Create a new open Openstack Accound
+Create a new open Openstack account

     # Setting up like this